MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 ### Ping-pong *pairing*

-This is a *pairing* technique derived from TDD's `red`→ `green`→`refactor` loop.
+This is a *pairing* technique derived from Test Driven Development's (TDD) `red`→ `green`→`refactor` loop.
 It works best if one or both of the *pairers* are familiar with TDD but can also be a learning opportunity in the *novice*-*novice* style.
 This technique is also useful when two *experts* are *pairing* or when dealing with a particularly challenging *problem*.
 Finally, this is a great way to learn or improve TDD skills.

 #### How?